Le lien vers cette page a été envoyé avec succès aux destinataires.

 Warning

-the tenant must not stop paying all or part of his rent under the pretext that the landlord is not meeting his obligations.
+the tenant must not under any circumstances stop paying all or part of his rent on the pretext that the landlord does not respect his obligations.

-If the court judge finds that the dwelling does not meet the standards of decency, he may:
+If the judge of the court finds that the dwelling does not meet the standards of decency, he may:

 - Force the owner to do the necessary work

-- Impose the rent reduction to grant to the tenant
+- Impose the rent reduction to be granted to the tenant

 Who can help me?